coderjoris/StructureScannerSwift/README.md

    #import <MessageUI/MessageUI.h>
 ```

-7. Select the project, tab 'Build Settings', search for 'Preprocessor Macros' and add the following flag to the Debug and Release:
+7. Select the project, tab 'Build Settings', group 'All'
+   - Search for 'Preprocessor Macros' and add the following flag to the Debug and Release:

 ```
    HAS_LIBCXX=1
 ```

+  - Search for 'Enable Bitcode' and set to false for Debug and Release

+8. Now you should be able to build the project